 Note: All charts are on logarithmic scales.
-Data up to 23rd October.
-Source: University of Oxford, Our World in Data; Corinna, Return to "What's New".
+Data up to 16th October.
+'North America' is the US, Canada and Mexico.
+Source: University of Oxford, Our World in Data; Corinna.
+Return to "What's New".

 In the US, new Covid-19 cases in 'red states' continue to outnumber those in 'blue' states - case numbers are rising particularly in the Mid-West